 - 1. Install R and RStudio. - 2.
 Install the package readxl and tidyverse. - 3.
-Adjust the following code block to read in the provided data set, incarceration_counts_and_rates_by_type_over_time.xlsx
+Adjust the following code block to read in the provided data set: incarceration_counts_and_rates_by_type_over_time.xlsx

 - 4. What does the code library(readxl) do and why is it necessary? - 5.
 Why do you need to set a working directory (setwd())? - 6.
-How many vectors are there in the dataset?
-How many observations? - 7.
-Briefly explain the difference between vectors, lists and data frame.
+How many vectors are there in this dataset?
+How many observations?

-If you had trouble with readx1, we provide a csv file as well.
+If you had trouble with readxl, we provide a csv file as well.
 You can load the data with the following code: